Skip to main content

 The registration period runs annually from 1st November to 31st October.
 This means that both 1-year and 3-year animal registrations will expire on 31st October, regardless of the month in which your pet was registered.

-If you are transferring your dog's registration from another WA local council, also use the above dog registration form.
+If you are transferring your dog's registration from another WA local council, you can also do this via My Account.

-If your dog’s details have changed, please notify the City via email to allow the registration to be correctly renewed i.e dog's now sterilized.
+If you or your dog’s details have changed, please notify the City via email to allow the registration to be correctly renewed.

 Pensioners are eligible for a 50% discount off the registration fees when producing the following cards at time of application: